Robert Stroud

-Robert Franklin Stroud (January 28, 1890 – November 21, 1963), known as the "Birdman of Alcatraz", was a convicted murderer, American federal prisoner and author who has been cited as one of the most notorious criminals in the United States.
+Robert Franklin Stroud (January 28, 1890 – November 21, 1963), known as the "Birdman of Alcatraz", was a convicted murderer, American federal prisoner, and author who has been cited as one of the most notorious criminals in the United States.
 During his time at Leavenworth Penitentiary, he reared and sold birds and became a respected ornithologist.
 From 1942 to 1959, he was incarcerated at Alcatraz, where regulations did not allow him to keep birds.
 Stroud was never released from the federal prison system; he was imprisoned from 1909 to his death in 1963.

 Born in Seattle, Washington, Stroud ran away from his abusive father at the age of 13.
 By the time he was 18, he had become a pimp in the Alaska Territory.
 In January 1909, he shot and killed a bartender who attacked his mistress, a crime for which he was sentenced to 12 years in the federal penitentiary on McNeil Island in Puget Sound.
 Stroud gained a reputation as a dangerous inmate who frequently had confrontations with fellow inmates and staff.
 In 1916, he stabbed and killed a guard.
 Stroud was convicted of first-degree murder and sentenced to death by hanging, but after several trials, his sentence was commuted to life imprisonment in solitary confinement.

 In 1920, while in solitary confinement at the federal penitentiary of Leavenworth, Stroud discovered a nest with three injured sparrows in the prison yard.
 He cared for them and within a few years had acquired a collection of about 300 canaries.
 He began extensive research into birds after being granted equipment by a prison-reforming warden.
 Stroud wrote Diseases of Canaries, which was smuggled out of Leavenworth and published in 1933, as well as a later edition (1943).
 He made important contributions to avian pathology, most notably a cure for the hemorrhagic septicemia family of diseases, gaining much respect and some level of sympathy among ornithologists and farmers.
-Stroud ran a successful business from inside prison, but his activities infuriated the prison staff.
+Stroud ran a successful business from inside the prison, but his activities infuriated the prison staff.
 He was transferred to Alcatraz in 1942 after it was discovered that he had been secretly making alcohol by using some of the equipment in his cell.